Obtaining the JWK URL from Third-Party Identity Providers

 A: The standard and recommended method to obtain the JWK (JSON Web Key) URL is through the Identity Provider's OIDC Discovery endpoint, also known as the Well-Known URL.

-This approach allows applications (like digiRunner) to automatically discover all necessary endpoints without hardcoding them.
+This approach allows applications, such as digiRunner, to automatically discover all required endpoints without hardcoding them.

 • Google Example: https://accounts.google.com/.well-known/openid-configuration